 - 4. Insurers hire PBMs to negotiate with pharmacies and reimburse prescription drug costs. - 5.
-Pharmacies pay for the drugs patients actually receive, either paying themselves or obtaining the drugs for PBM's clients, at a price the PBM negotiates. - or partially through their insurance.
+Pharmacies pay for the drugs patients actually receive, either paying themselves or obtaining the drugs for PBM's clients, at a price the PBM negotiates. - 6.
+Patients may pay for the drug directly or partially through their insurance.
 They will either pay a percentage determined by their insurer and PBM, a flat rate based on type of prescription, or they will pay the retail price.
 Patients have hardly any idea if they are paying a fair price that delivers true value, or if their pocketbooks are being gouged.
-This is because, unlike most market-places, the prescription drug market-place lacks competition, clarity and choice all of which conspire to hold patients hostage.
+This is because, unlike most marketplaces, the prescription drug marketplace lacks competition, clarity and choice - all of which conspire to hold patients hostage.